How Much Does a Storm Shelter Cost to Build?

 Above-Ground vs. Underground

-Above-ground storm shelters tend to cost a little less than underground shelters.
+An above-ground storm shelter costs a little less than an underground shelter.
 Many of these above-ground shelters are placed in a garage or basement.
 Garage storm shelter cost ranges from $3,000 to $9,000, while the average cost for all types of above-ground storm shelters could be up to $15,000.